zetavg/chromium-website/site/chromium-os/developer-library/reference/infrastructure/collecting-stats-for-graphite/index.md

 the data you're sending, and then forward it onto carbon.
 This service is called *statsd*.
 It provides better information, as it will calculate min/mean/max, deviation, and provides a more intelligible interface.
-It also allows for better horizontal scaling in case we ever start logging a truely hilarious amount of stats.
+It also allows for better horizontal scaling in case we ever start logging a truly hilarious amount of stats.
 (Which we should!)

 I would highly recommend using the statsd over carbon unless you have a specific